abhisheks008/DL-Simplified/Musical Instrument Chord Classification/README.md

 ## DATASET

-The link for the dataset used in this project:  https://www.kaggle.com/datasets/deepcontractor/musical-instrument-chord-classification
+The link for the dataset used in this project:  https://www.kaggle.com/datasets/deepcontractor/musical-instrument-chord-classification and https://www.kaggle.com/datasets/mehanat96/major-vs-minor-guitar-chords

 ## DESCRIPTION